 How to prepare your canvas for painting

 Apply the ground colour roughly with a brush and then scrub it in with a wad of kitchen towel.
 Don’t be too precious, it doesn’t need to be perfect.
 Try experimenting with different coloured grounds.
-You will need to add more paint over a darker ground compared to a lighter one, but this can also give interesting results.
+You will need to add more paint over a darker ground compared to a lighter one, but this can create interesting results.

 Using a mahlstick

-You don’t need much equipment to get started with canvas painting, but what little you do need it’s worth investing in.
+You don’t need a huge amount of equipment to get started with canvas painting, but what little you do need is worth investing in.
 A mahlstick is a great tool for canvas painting.
-It's basically a stick with a cork ball on the end covered in chamois leather.
-It’s primarily designed to give something for painters to lean when working on larger canvases, but they come in very handy with smaller canvas too.
-For more information, take a look at this article on how to use a mahlstick.
+Basically a stick with a cork ball covered in chamois leather on the end, it’s primarily designed to give something for painters to lean on when working on larger canvases.
+However, they come in very handy with smaller canvas too.
+For more information, including details on how to make your own, see our article on how to use a mahlstick.

-Canvas painting for beginners: Get started
+Canvas painting for beginners: Getting started

 Acrylic paints dry fast and can either be used straight from a tube or thinned with water and used more like a watercolour.
-This article runs though the acrylic painting tips you need to know to start working with this versatile, vibrant medium.
+This article runs though the acrylic painting tips you need to know to begin working with this versatile, vibrant medium.